If you’ve ever considered setting up your own ‘social enterprise’, you will be pleased to know that there is more help on offer than ever before.

-- Be majority controlled in the interests of the social mission
+- Aim to be majority controlled in the interests of the social mission

 Of course, like other businesses they have to compete in the market to make money.
-But instead of creating value for shareholders or owners, any profit goes towards benefiting the communities or causes that they serve.
+But instead of creating value for shareholders or owners, profit goes towards benefiting the worthy causes that they serve.

 Social enterprises make their money from selling goods and services.
-When they profit, society profits too, this is because they reinvest their profits back into the business or the local community.
+When they profit, society profits too.
+This is because they reinvest their profits back into the business in a meaningful and tangible way.

-Social enterprises can be anything from shops, cinemas, leisure centres, colleges to banks and more.
+Any business can become a social enterprise, from shops, cinemas, leisure centres, colleges to banks and more.
 You’ll be likely to find social enterprises in almost every industry because they can encompass a whole range of ideas.
 The social enterprise sector is huge and it’s growing all the time.

-If you’re an existing company looking to transition into a social enterprise we advise you to get in touch with an existing enterprise and talk through what they do and see if this could be applied to your business strategy.
+If you’re an existing company looking to transition into a social enterprise, we advise you to get in touch with an existing enterprise.
+You can then talk to them about what they do.
+Then see if this could be applied to your business strategy.
+Naturally, you’ll want to make sure your mentor isn’t going to be a competitor.
 Making a social enterprise work takes a lot of time, dedication, passion and commitment.
 Having an entrepreneurial team behind you will benefit you a great deal.

-Thankfully the 2014 budget made social enterprises a more attractive prospect for potential investors.
-Up until the budget, investors would have gained more by investing in small private companies thanks to the tax incentives offered by the Enterprise Investment Scheme (EIS).
+Thankfully the recent Government budgets make social enterprises a more attractive prospect for potential investors.
+Previously, investors would have gained more by investing in small private companies thanks to the tax incentives offered by the Enterprise Investment Scheme (EIS).

-However the government is now encouraging investment in social enterprises by providing the social investment tax relief scheme, which gives individuals a tax reduction of 30% of their investment, the same as it is for the EIS.
+However, the Government is encouraging investment in social enterprises by providing the social investment tax relief scheme.
+This gives individuals a tax reduction of at least 30% of their investment, the same as it is for the EIS.
 This should help level out the playing field and make investing in social enterprises more appealing.

-- Buster Coffee – Buster Coffee in Sheffield is a coffee shop that employs adults with learning disabilities
+- Buster’s Coffee – Buster’s Coffee in Sheffield is a coffee shop that employs adults with learning disabilities

 - Mybnk – Mybnk delivers financial and enterprise education for 11-25 year olds in schools and youth organisation

-- 31 Bits – A social business based in California and Uganda that gives internally displaced women from Northern Uganda the opportunity to earn an income through selling jewellery to an international market
+- 31 Bits – A social business based in California and Uganda.
+It gives internally displaced women from Northern Uganda the opportunity to earn an income.
+They do it through selling jewellery to an international market

-Running a social enterprise can be a real challenge, especially when your work takes time to have an immediate impact on the community.
+Running one can be a real challenge, especially when your work takes time to have an immediate impact on the community.
 As with all business models there are ups and downs to social enterprises.

 Take a look at some pros and cons below.

-- Social enterprises are businesses that trade to tackle social problems, improve communities, people’s life chances, or the environment so of course this is a pro.
-It is highly satisfying to take part in a project that genuinely makes a difference to society
+- Social enterprises are businesses that trade to tackle social problems, improve communities, people’s lives, or the environment.
+So of course this is a pro.
+It is highly satisfying to take part in a project that genuinely makes a difference to society.

-- A Social enterprise business can be an inspiring place to work or volunteer as they usually attract people who are genuinely passionate about the cause they stand for
+- A social enterprise can be an inspiring place to work or volunteer.
+They usually attract people who are genuinely passionate about the cause they stand for.

 - Since social enterprises are businesses, they can fail if the market changes or an idea doesn’t work out.